 Recently I was at an antique mall I spied a vintage Ouija board with the price tag of “FREE!” which I simply couldn’t pass up, despite owning multiple already.
 As I walked out with it, I heard one of the employees say “Don’t use it now!”
 Over the years I have heard and read a constant stream of negative attitudes toward spirit boards; how they are evil, used by Satanists, and those who use them risk becoming possessed.
 But what so few really know is the history behind spirit boards.
-Communicating with the dead through séances became immensely popular in American during middle part of the 19th century and everyone from First Ladies to average middle class Americans was doing it, swept up in the wave of the American Spiritualism Movement.
+Communicating with the dead through séances became immensely popular in America during the middle part of the 19th century and everyone from First Ladies to average middle class Americans was doing it, swept up in the wave of the American Spiritualism Movement.
 However today séances and the sometimes accompanying Ouija board are looked upon with fear and condemned by many.
 So just how did that happen?

-Ouija boards, as we know them today, first hit the market in February of 1891, and they capitalized on spiritualism craze that began in the mid-1800s.
+Ouija boards, as we know them today, first hit the market in February of 1891, and they capitalized on the spiritualism craze that began in the mid-1800s.
 The Fox Sisters are almost single-handily responsible for starting the spiritualism movement after they were able to convince their family and neighbors of communicating with a spirit through “rappings” on the wall.
 On November 14th, 1849 the Fox Sisters held a séance before a paying public at Corinthian Hall in Rochester, New York, the first of its kind.
 The event was so successful they were able to hold séances to the public daily at Barnum’s Hotel, where people paid $1 to speak with spirits, and eventually the sisters began touring the country.
 Years later, the sisters confessed that their displays of communicating with spirits was faked through a variety of forms, including making sounds happen by using an apple on a string, and moving their feet.